 The FDA maintains that OTC products with coal tar concentrations between 0.5 percent and 5 percent are safe.
 This is crude coal tar – manufacturers will often have to add 5 times that amount of coal tar solution for it to be as effective as crude coal tar.
 Psoriatrax, for example, add 25% Coal Tar Solution and label that as equivalent to 5% Coal Tar.

-It is worth noting that stronger isn’t necessarily better when it comes to a coal tar shampoo.
+It is worth noting that stronger isn’t necessarily better when it comes to coal tar shampoo.
 Quite the opposite in fact.
 A recent study suggests that a 1% coal tar solution is more effective than a 5% solution when treating mild to moderate psoriasis [3].

-How does coal tar shampoo help psoriasis?
+How does coal tar help psoriasis?

-Psoriasis.org explains that psoriasis is a condition of the immune system that can cause skin symptoms like itching, flaking, scaling and a rapid build-up of skin cells that creates raised plaques.
-The use of a coal tar shampoo can reduce inflammation and slow the growth of skin cells to restore the skin’s normal appearance while helping to reduce uncomfortable symptoms.
+Psoriasis.org explains that psoriasis is a condition of the immune system that can cause skin symptoms like itching, flaking, scaling, and a rapid build-up of skin cells that creates raised plaques.

-How does coal tar help seborrheic dermatitis?
+How does coal tar help dandruff and seborrheic dermatitis?

 To use a coal tar shampoo, you should always follow the guidance provided on the label.
+The label should legally inform you how often to use the shampoo and how long you should leave the shampoo on your scalp.

 For example, DHS recommends using their tar shampoo, “at least twice a week or as directed by a physician” for best results.
 Whereas Psoriatrax recommends that you, “use daily until symptoms disappear.
 Usually 3-5 days.”

-We asked Dr. Ben Barankin, a Toronto based board-certified dermatologist at the Toronto Dermatology Centre, for his advice, and he told us, “For mild-moderate dandruff, I recommend daily shampooing, and ideally alternating 3 shampoos, each with active anti-dandruff ingredients.”
+We asked Dr. Ben Barankin, a Toronto-based board-certified dermatologist at the Toronto Dermatology Centre, for his advice, and he told us, “For mild-moderate dandruff, I recommend daily shampooing, and ideally alternating 3 shampoos, each with active anti-dandruff ingredients.”

 Dr. Matthew Zirwas, board-certified dermatologist and founder of Bexley Dermatology in Bexley, Ohio, recommended trying a shampoo for, “at least a month because if your old shampoo had ingredients that were causing a dandruff-like rash of their own, it will take 4-8 weeks for that ingredient to work its way out of your body after you start the new stuff.”